Kolelab/Fluorescence-Microscopy-Tools/README.md

 # Fluorescence-Microscopy-Tools
-A collection of scripts and building instructions for fluorescence microscopy applications.
+A collection of tools for fluorescence microscopy applications that include code and building instructions.
 This portfolio is a collection of scripts for fluorescence microscopy applications.
 These different projects were initiated to provide a solution for:
 1. Combining live overlay of transmitted light and epifluorescence images for electrophysiology experiments.
 It can be easily  adopted to e.g. cell culture applications.